 - Cryotherapy also helps remove genital warts (6).
 This procedure uses liquid nitrogen to freeze and destroy warts.

-Both genital warts and herpes are sexually transmitted diseases that can be contracted through bodily fluids, shared needles, or unprotected sexual intercourse.
+Both genital warts and herpes are sexually transmitted diseases that can be contracted through bodily fluids, shared needles, or unprotected sexual intercourse, thus making it crucial to maintain proper sexual health.
 While the symptoms may seem similar, genital warts are flesh-colored bumps that appear on the genitals, while herpes results in painful and itchy red blisters around the genitals.
 Since both diseases are incurable, early diagnosis can help doctors prevent or manage the symptoms through prescribed medications and surgical procedures.
 We hope this article clarifies the confusion surrounding genital warts vs. herpes.

 Frequently Asked Questions